No, all registered voters may cast a ballot during the early voting period at the registrar of voters

 Your responsibilities as an early voter are:

-- to be prepared to provide photo identification (Louisiana driver's license, Louisiana special identification card, or other generally recognized picture identification card that contains you name and signature) (to obtain a free Louisiana special identification card, present your voter information card to the Office of Motor Vehicles);
+- to be prepared to provide photo identification (Louisiana driver's license, Louisiana special identification card, or other generally recognized picture identification card that contains you name and signature) or complete a Voter Identification Affidavit if no photo identification is available.
+To obtain a free Louisiana special identification card, present your voter information card to the Office of Motor Vehicles;

 - to notify your parish registrar of voters of any changes to your registration (failure to update your residential address may result in an inactive registration status and cancellation after 2 federal general elections);